Travertine as flooring

 Travertine as paving

-Outside of nautical environments, it works equally well to floor a patio or garden path.
-Travertine can be found in both smoothly polished and more rough, natural stone look for paving garden paths.
+Travertine works well to floor a patio or garden path, it can be found in both smoothly polished and a more rough, natural stone look for paving garden paths.

 As a feature wall